KevinAst/MyWeb/FireWithin/TheChosen.md

         <a href="https://the-chosen.fandom.com/wiki/Shmuel" target="_blank">... more</a>
       </p>
       <p>
-  Shmuel is a fictional character created for The Chosen.
+  Shmuel was uniquely created for The Chosen.
 While Pharisees are frequently mentioned in the Gospels as opponents of Jesus, no individual named Shmuel appears in the biblical text.
       </p>